 Caniniform teeth, because they are found in fair frequency, offer another way to compare Megalonyx sizes in relative terms.
 Caniniforms are the front teeth, or tusks, in Megalonyx and some other sloths.
 Why not just call it a canine?
 Sloths seem to have evolved them independently from the other mammals in a nice example of convergent evolution, so paleontologists call them a form of canine rather than a canine proper.
 In the same way, they refer to sloth molars as “molariforms.”

-The figure at the right, taken from McDonald (1998) compares Megalonyx lower caniniforms from 25 different individuals.
+The figure above, taken from McDonald (1998) compares Megalonyx lower caniniforms from 25 different individuals.
 We added a point showing the approximate measurements of the Tarkio Valley adult.
 Ground sloths were evolving to grow larger over time, so the size of the tooth suggests we have a late Pleistocene specimen that weighed well over 2,400 pounds–in fact, it may be the second-largest Megalonyx ever found.
 That will have to do until we get Meghann’s analysis.
 The point off on the far right is the giant specimen from Darke County, OH that Greg once called the “Arnold Schwarzenegger” of Megalonyxes.
 Arnold looks to be slightly bigger but we’re not through measuring.
 All I can say is, “Hasta la vista, baby. . . .”
 Dave

 McDonald, H.G.
 1998.
 The Massacre Rocks local fauna from the Pleistocene of southeastern Idaho.
 WA Akersten, HG McDonald, DJ Meldrum and MET Flints (eds.), In And Whereas. . .
 Papers on the Vertebrate Paleontology of Idaho Honoring John A. White, Vol. 1, Idaho Museum of Natural History Occasional Paper 36: 156-172.